crusagcomhe/Zeus/SECURITY.md

 # Security Policy
-If you discover a vulnerability, email security@example.com within 72 h.
+If you discover a vulnerability, reach out to us on github